Version 1.5.0 available!

 In the left area of the main window, examination data can be entered (optional).
 The right area of the main window is used to select two voice samples: Continuous speech and a sustained vowel (preferably the vowel [a:]).
 These two voice samples are necessary for the calculation of the voice quality indices AVQI and ABI.
 For this purpose, a text passage (content and length of the passage is language-depend) and the vowel [a:] with a duration of 3 sec. are required.

-For AVQI and ABI analysis, 9 analysis languages are currently available in VOXplot, which can be selected in the settings.
-The language selection is based on validation studies in German[3], Japanese[4,5], Korean[6], Dutch[7,8], Spanish[9], Brazilian Portuguese[10,11], the South Indian languages Malayalam and Kannada[15,16], and Persian/Farsi.
+For AVQI and ABI analysis, 12 analysis languages are currently available in VOXplot, which can be selected in the settings.
+The language selection is based on validation studies in German[3], Japanese[4,5], Korean[6], Dutch[7,8], Spanish[9], Brazilian Portuguese[10,11], the South Indian languages Malayalam and Kannada[15,16], as well as Finnish[18,21], Persian/Farsi[20], Englisch[22], and Italian[17].

-Analysis of only one voice sample (coninuous speech or sustained vowel) is possible.
+Analysis of only one voice sample (continuous speech or sustained vowel) is possible.
 However, AVQI and ABI calculation is then omitted.

 If voice samples are already available as WAV files, they can simply be loaded into VOXplot.
 If necessary, the signal section to be included in the analysis can still be adjusted after loading.
 VOXplot tries to determine the recording date of voice samples automatically.
 If this fails, the date can be corrected manually.